friedger/info_tokens/docs/3bot_app.md

 <a id='settings'></a>

-In that tab you can check your Secret Phrase, change your pin code or remove your account in Advanced Settings tab.
+You can check your Secret Phrase here, change your pin code or remove your account in Advanced Settings tab.